Skip to content

 Examples:

-• Manchester United - Arsenal in the Premier League at date xyz.
+• Manchester United vs Arsenal in the Premier League on date xyz.
 (Soccer, League)

-• TT Assen 2025 in the MotoGP at date xyz (MotorSport, League)
+• TT Assen 2025 in the MotoGP on date xyz (Motorsport, League)

-• FA cup final at Wembley at date xyz (Soccer, Cup)
+• FA Cup Final at Wembley on date xyz (Soccer, Cup)

 API Access